ferdisigona/whatsapp-chat-sentiment/README.md

 1. Export a WhatsApp chat (text format) and upload it via the UI.
 2. The frontend parses the chat (`parseWhatsapp`) and dispatches segments to the backend.
-3. The backend summarises each segment, then clusters summaries using embeddings.
+3. The backend summarises each segment and streams insights back to the UI, which renders them in `InsightsView`.
-4. Insights and clusters render live in the `InsightsView` component.

 > **Privacy tip:** store raw chat exports in a local `data/` directory (ignored by git) and avoid committing personal transcripts to the repository.